 As soon as the micromouse is fully constructed, we will begin to test all the systems together.
 We will commence integration testing which involves a strenuous set of challenges the mouse must complete time and time again in order to ensure success at the competition.
 It must pass all the performance requirements in order to be considered stable, reliable and ready competition.
 These tests include avoiding contact with walls without any hesitation and accelerating or decelerating while maintaining stability with no traction loss at all.
 In terms of embedded systems programing, we will test each function and string of code individually to make sure it does we expect it to do.
 In other words, if we write a code for the micromouse to turn when it senses a wall, it had better turn.
 If it fails to satisfy this test, we will not move forward until the code and or hardware is fixed.

 Benchmarks

-In order to ensure that our Micromouse is a success, we have created benchmarks based on the comparison of other existing micromice as seen in Table 1.
+In order to ensure that our Micromouse is a success, we have created benchmarks based on the comparison of other existing MicroMouse as seen in Table 1.